 Waldeinsamkeit (German) – the feeling of being alone in the woods, of solitude, of peace and of being connected to nature

 Iktsuarpok (Inuit) – the anticipation of expecting a visitor, which drives you to constantly check to see if they’re coming

 And not to forget that word in our title – hyggeligt – perhaps the most apt for this time of year.
-This Danish adjective encapsulates a warm, cozy, sociable moment which feels safe and comforting.
+This Danish adjective encapsulates a warm, cosy, sociable moment which feels safe and comforting.
 It’s the perfect description of a Christmas card scene of family gathered around a table, enjoying food together in flickering firelight.
 You’re probably familiar with the related noun: hygge, and its imagery of warm drinks, cosy knits and candlelight.
-It’s a word which is replicated in both German and Swedish languages too but not English.
+It’s a word which is replicated in both German and Swedish languages too, but not in English.

-Nevertheless, we think it’s a delightful sentiment whatever your nationality and so we wish you all a totally hyggeligt Christmas.
+Nevertheless, we think it’s a delightful sentiment whatever your nationality, and so we wish you all a totally hyggeligt Christmas!